LiLabAtVT/I2GDS2025/Group3/README.md

 ```
 umi_tools whitelist \
   --subset-reads=500000000 \
-  --stdin $R2".fastq" \
+  --stdin $sub_R2" \
   --error-correct-threshold=1 \
   --extract-method=regex \
   --bc-pattern='(?P<discard_1>TAAGTAGAAGATGGTATATGAGAT){s<=4}(?P<cell_1>.{15})(?P<umi_1>.{0})' \
   --set-cell-number=5000 \
   --log2stderr > whitelist_1bp_5000_allreads.txt
 ```
 Here, up to 500,000,000 reads are analyzed with the threshold set to 1.
 The fixed sequence TAAGTAGAAGATGGTATATGAGAT is used to locate the barcode region, and the 15 bases immediately following this sequence are extracted as the barcode.
 Based on the read counts, the top 5,000 most frequent barcodes are selected, and a whitelist file is generated accordingly.
-And then, the fastq file will be extrated based on the whitelist.The script is as follows:
+Then, the fastq file will be extrated based on the whitelist.The script is as follows:
 ```
 umi_tools extract \
   --extract-method=regex \
   --bc-pattern='(?P<discard_1>TAAGTAGAAGATGGTATATGAGAT){s<=4}(?P<cell_1>.{15})(?P<umi_1>.{0})' \
   --error-correct-cell 1 \
-  --stdin $R2".fastq" --stdout $R2"_extracted.fastq" \
+  --stdin $sub_R2" --stdout $R2"_extracted.fastq" \
-  --read2-in $R1".fastq" --read2-out=$R1"_extracted.fastq" \
+  --read2-in $sub_R1" --read2-out=$sub_R1"_extracted.fastq" \
   --filter-cell-barcode --whitelist=whitelist_1bp_5000_allreads.txt
   ```
-Here, the barcodes are extracted again based on the fixed position and output to the extracted.fastq.gz file.
+Here, the barcodes are extracted again based on the fixed position and output to the extracted.fastq file.
 These extracted barcodes are then matched against the whitelist generated in the previous step.

 ### 02 Adapter trimming (TrimGalore)
 `Trim Galore` is used to remove sequencing adapter sequences, trim low-quality bases, and filter out short reads.
 Here, we use it to perform trimming and cleaning on the extracted FASTQ files.
 The script is as follows.
   ```
-trim_galore --paired --quality 20 --length 20 SRR19391270_1.fastq.gz SRR19391270_2.fastq.gz
+trim_galore --paired --quality 20 --length 20 SRR19391270_1.fastq SRR19391270_2.fastq
   ```
 This script removes bases with a quality score below Q20, discards reads shorter than 20 bp, and automatically detects and synchronizes trimming of paired-end reads.